Private Fostering

 • Ensure you know who is caring for a child and ensure they have parental responsibility.

-• If someone plans to look after a child for 28 days or more, this could be private fostering.
+• Understand private fostering - if someone plans to look after a child for 28 days or more, or is doing so, this could be private fostering.

-• Talk to them about their plans.
-If it is private fostering ensure they have contacted children’s services.
+• Talk to the carers and the child about their plans.
+If it is private fostering, ensure they have contacted children’s services.

-• If they have not contacted the local authority, then seek their consent to do so, however, if they do not consent you still have a duty to notify the local authority.
+• If the carers have not contacted the local authority, then seek their consent to do so.
+However, if they do not consent you still have a duty to notify the local authority.

-• Support the assessment and consider with the social worker, parents and carers what additional support might be put in place.
+• Support the children’s services assessment and decide with the social worker, parents and carers what additional support might be put in place.

 Save time and improve your safeguarding approach…